AnnaVargova/AutomationShield_wiki/BOBShield.md

 The PID demonstration example is sampled with a <em>T</em>=10 ms period, and a pre-set reference vector of [30 50 8 65 15 40]<sup>T</sup> mm is requested for 1000 samples (10 seconds) providing sufficient time for transients.
 The PID controller is manually tuned to the <em>K</em><sub>P</sub>=0.3 (mm/°), <em>T</em><sub>I</sub>=600 and <em>T</em><sub>D</sub>=0.22 constants.
 An integral windup clipping strategy is set to ±10 (°), while the input to the servo motor is saturated at <em>u</em>=30 (°).

-The results of this experiment are illustrated in the figure below, where reference position <em>r</em> is compared to achieved output <em>y</em> on the top and the corresponding servo input <em>u</em> is presented at the bottom.
+The results of this experiment, processed in [MATLAB](https://www.mathworks.com/downloads/), are illustrated in the figure below, where reference position <em>r</em> is compared to achieved output <em>y</em> on the top and the corresponding servo input <em>u</em> is presented at the bottom.

 ![BOB_PID](https://user-images.githubusercontent.com/18485913/101798625-94ad5a80-3b0b-11eb-8fc9-ce43df9aea97.png)

 The ball follows the reference position trajectory faithfully across a wide span of the working range.
 The tracking is worse when the ball is close to the sensor.
-We believe this is caused by sensor noise originating from unwanted reflections or other physical effects.
+We believe that this is caused by sensor noise originating from unwanted reflections or other physical effects.
 Note that the response may be further improved by more advanced control and/or appropriate signal processing.

 ## <a name="ident"/>System identification
 In progress.